kckecheng/linux_os/system_call.rst

 Once a system call in kernel space has been completed, another assembly instruction named sysret will be called to switch back from kernel space to user space, then the application resume its execution in user space with the value gottern from the previously invoked system call(from CPU registers).

-Since system calls will be used frequently, and it is not efficient to trigger a system call in kernel code with the assembly instruction syscall like above, libraries are used instead.
-The most famous library on Linux is the glibc which wraps syscall details and provided a straightforward and sophisticated programming API to applications.
+Since system calls will be used frequently, and it is not efficient to trigger system calls in user space with assembly instructions like above(set values on CPU registers then invoke syscall), libraries are used instead.
+The most famous library on Linux is glibc which wraps syscall details and provids a straightforward and sophisticated programming API to user space applications.
+Now we understand what we previous called as "system call" are actually glibc provided APIs in user space which perform those complicated assembly instructions on behalf of us.

 Trace and Verify
 ~~~~~~~~~~~~~~~~~